ComplexityGarage/UniSync/README.md

 - Add multilingual support
 - Microsoft Teams integration (for notifications)
-- Google Chrome extension for teachers, which also sets “Busy” status during calls
+- Google Chrome extension for teachers

 These improvements will help make UniSync more practical and secure for wider use across the university.
 The whole system (both device and web platform) can be further refined based on testing results.